anaURL/thats-so-gay/README.md

 # Optimizations / Future plans

-- Fix any responsiveness issues based on users feedback
+- Fix responsiveness issues based on users feedback
 - Add OAuth so that only registered users can edit content
 - Re-write the whole app with React components to promote reusability and better design patterns

 # Lessons learned
-I learned a lot about the tradeoffs of using EJS over React components. 🌚 This was also my first project styled with Tailwind, so I learned a lot about Tailwind classes too.
+I learned a lot about the tradeoffs of using EJS over React components. 🌚 This was also my first project styled with Tailwind, so I learned a lot about Tailwind classes and routing